 NEVER FREEDIVE ALONE!

 You should never freedive without a qualified buddy with you at all times, one who is trained and able to rescue you from any scenario you might find yourself in.
-You should ensure that you have a dive plan, a risk assessment, and emergency plan, and have told people where you are diving.
+You should ensure that you have a dive plan, a risk assessment, and an emergency plan, and have told people where you are diving.

-You must always ensure that your safety equipment and buoyancy matches the conditions that you find yourself diving in.
+You must always ensure that your safety equipment and buoyancy match the conditions that you find yourself diving in.
 If you are diving past your point of neutral buoyancy and the natural bottom is deeper than that which your buddy can comfortably rescue you from with zero preparation, or there is any current, or you cannot see the diver at all times, then you must dive with a line and a lanyard, either secured to a boat or a large freediving buoy.
 You cannot predict what may happen to your body or the environment whilst you freedive, and so you must always dive with every possible safety angle covered.
 It does not matter how capable a freediver you are; freak accidents can and do happen, and without obeying basic safety rules you cannot guarantee your personal safety.

 So, when you’re diving at a new location, ask yourself these questions: